realmagicgreen/magicgreenastro/src/content/posts/mosquito-repellent-plants.md

 ---
 title: Mosquito Repellent Plants
-subtitle: "Mosquito repellent plants that you can easily grow in your balcony or garden area.
-It’s about your health."
+subtitle: 'Mosquito repellent plants that you can easily grow in your balcony or garden area.
+It’s about your health.'
-description: "Mosquitoes spread serious diseases as malaria, dengue, yellow fever, encephalitis and West Nile and Zika viruses.
-They can give heart worm to pets."
+description: 'Mosquitoes spread serious diseases as malaria, dengue, yellow fever, encephalitis and West Nile and Zika viruses.
+They can give heart worm to pets.'
 category: solutions
 pubDate: 2019-10-01
 publish: true